usimd/pi-gen-action/README.md

     # exist, it will be created (including its parents).
     pi-gen-dir: pi-gen

+    # The release name to use in `/etc/issue.txt`.
+The default should only be used for
+    # official Raspberry Pi builds.
+    pi-gen-release: Raspberry Pi reference

     # GitHub repository to fetch pi-gen from, must be a fork from RPi-Distro/pi-gen.
     pi-gen-repository: RPi-Distro/pi-gen